tshepang/blog/content/Stand Off (2013).md

 Nice performance by Brendan Fraser as the lead, and an even better one by [the guy playing the villain].
 The film is quite enjoyable (not a boring moment) and the romance beautiful.
-I don\'t remember a woman fearing her own child as is the case with mother of gangster.
+I don't remember a woman fearing her own child as is the case with mother of gangster.
 Good direction and acting there.